1. Home

 9/10

-Purists will tell you you must have a manual gearbox with your Porsche sports car, but that doesn't mean that the brand's PDK gearbox is a dud.
+Purists will tell you you must have a manual gearbox with your Porsche sports car, but that doesn't mean the brand's PDK gearbox is a dud.
 In fact, it's one of the finest automatic gearboxes at any price point, and it’s available in the relatively affordable Porsche 718 Cayman.

 The 718 Cayman was a bit controversial when it arrived in 2016, dropping the six-cylinder engines in entry-level models in favour of four-cylinder turbocharged units (2.0-litres in the standard Cayman and 2.5 in the Cayman S).
-These still provide impressive performance, though, and will prove relatively cheap to run: the standard Cayman returns around 36mpg in the real world with the PDK gearbox.
+These still provide impressive performance, though, and are relatively cheap to run: the standard Cayman returns around 36mpg in the real world with the PDK gearbox.

 If you simply must have a six-cylinder engine, then you'll need to move up the range, looking at the fantastic Porsche 718 Cayman GTS 4.0 or the track-focused Cayman GT4 or GT4 RS models.
 All of which can be had with that PDK gearbox.